 Amish Apple Dumplings

-These Apple Dumplings are the perfect combination between apples, cinnamon, and sugar, all wrapped up in a perfectly flaky biscuit.
+These Apple Dumplings are the perfect combination of apples, cinnamon, and sugar, all wrapped up in a perfectly flaky biscuit.
 They’re the greatest comfort food!

 cut open apple dumplings on a wire rack